Ladies, admit it, life is too boring to wear ordinary hues.

 10. KEEP THINGS MINIMAL

-Whether that’s a dainty earring or cashmere scarf, these items are more than enough to sparkle for your look in a stylish way.
+Whether that’s a dainty earring or a cashmere scarf, these items are more than enough to sparkle for your look in a stylish way.

 To achieve a classic French chic style, you can’t really go wrong with a classic trench coat and ankle boots.